 Sculpture of the Middle Ages obeyed the architecture and complemented the essence of the architectural image.
 Gothic and Romanesque plastics obeyed the architecture of these eras, but not completely, which gave it an opportunity to exist independently.
 Sculptures of people acquired a more round shape, which allowed them to take separate places on pedestals in niches, completely detached from the walls of buildings.

-An important feature of sculpture and its inseparable connection with architecture lies in symbolism, when the sculptural group serves as a symbol and has a certain idea.
-At the same time in architecture, sculptures from different eras possesses almost full freedom.
+An important feature of sculpture and its inseparable connection with architecture lies in symbolism when the sculptural group serves as a symbol and has a certain idea.
+At the same time in architecture, sculptures from different eras possess almost full freedom.